Uniswap/govkit/README.md

 ### Proposal

-Each proposal requires a series of actions, each containing a target, value, data, and "signature" (not in the digital signature sense, but the function signature sense, for tooling). `GovernorBravo` takes each of these as separate arrays, making proposal specification unwieldy.
+Each proposal requires a series of calls, each containing a target, value, and data. `GovernorBravo` takes each of these as separate arrays, making proposal specification unwieldy.
 We define a data type which encapsulates these actions more cleanly, as well as provide a function to transform it into the input that `GovernorBravo` can accept.